Learn the Basics of MLA Committees

 Some committees require a combination of skills and knowledge not all members possess; it is sometimes necessary to recruit certain members with unique experience and expertise to serve on specific committees.

-- November 1 to December 15: members submit applications
+- November/December: members submit applications

 - March: Staff contacts tentative committee members with "willing to serve" agreements; appointees return agreements to MLA headquarters.